mandiwise/isotope-posts/readme.txt

 3. Sample of featured image and excerpt output

 == Changelog ==

+= 2.0.2 =
+* Fixed issue with settings array saving incorrectly when plugin options did not exist yet

 = 2.0.1 =
 * Fixed fatal error on activation